Skip Navigation or Skip to Content

 Late Pick-up Policy

 Full-day campers ages 6-13 who have not been picked up by 15 minutes after scheduled sign-out will be enrolled in post-camp.
-Parent/guardian will be charged the full weekly post-camp fee of $100 per child and may utilize post-camp care for the remainder of the week.
+Parent/guardian will be charged the full weekly post-camp fee of $120 per child and may utilize post-camp care for the remainder of the week.
+Post-camp is not available for children under age 6.
+Half-day and Hi-Fives! campers will be charged $20 for every 15 minutes late.

 Program Registration will reach out as soon as possible to complete payment of all late pick-up fees or post-camp care fees.
 These fees must be paid within three business days.
 If payment of late pick-up fees or post-camp care fees is not received within three business days, you will receive an invoice with an additional $15 late fee.